 First day of class introduction activity- Name Game Speedball

 My now go-to 1st-day activity with any new group of students.
-I have used this first day of class introduction activity with all ages of students to learn names & build community.
+I have used this first day of class introduction activity with students of all ages to learn names & build community.

 1st Day of Spanish 2-4 Plans